-Net position of the business-type activities increased by \$2.7 million.
-This increase was the result of revenues outpacing expenses.
-The majority of net position increase can be attributed to the Golf Course fund's performance in 2021.
-The Golf Club at Yankee Trace experienced another record season with almost 70,000 rounds of golf played.
-This is the third consecutive record season where rounds of golf have the surpassed the previous year.
+Net position of the business-type activities increased by \$1.4 million.
+This increase was the result of revenues outpacing expenses again in 2022.
+The majority of net position increase can be attributed to the Golf Course fund's performance in 2022.
+The Golf Club at Yankee Trace experienced another strong season with approximately 65,000 rounds of golf played.